tamari92/kf2-tournament/rules.md

 ... so that play may resume as normal.

-In situations where a match was not streamed by an official Tournament Streamer, incontrovertible evidence must be provided to the Tournament Director(s) and Assistant Director(s) that shows that the server crashed on its own without the direct interference of any of the players present before any actions can be taken.
+In situations where a match was not streamed by an official Tournament Streamer, **incontrovertible evidence** must be provided to the Tournament Director(s) and Assistant Director(s) that shows that the server crashed on its own without the direct interference of any of the players present before any actions can be taken.
+See [6.12](#612---proof-of-play) for more information.

 #### 6.14.3 - Restarts
 In the event of a Loss of Connection, the Tournament Staff may grant a restart if circumstances warrant it.
 It shall solely be the responsibility of the Assistant Director(s) in attendance to approve/deny a request to restart in the wake of a client or server crash/disconnect.